 One local speciality I remember vividly though are ćevapčići, small skinless sausages or patties, spicy with garlic and black pepper, which I found completely addictive.
 So recently I asked my old colleague Zoran Kusovac how to make them.
 Several hours later, after numerous questions on my part and long and very strict instructions from Zoran, I had recipes for both ćevapčići and ajvar, pronounced (and I hope I’ve got this right or I’ll never hear the end of it) cheh-vap-chee-chee and eye-var.

 You need meat with a fair percentage of fat or the ćevapčići will be dry.
 Though traditionally made entirely from beef, you can use pork, beef and/or lamb in any combination.
-Zoran’s preference is for 50% beef and 30%-50% lamb.
+Zoran’s preference is for beef combined with 30%-50% lamb.
 If you’d like the patties to be spicier, use the larger amounts of garlic and black pepper.
 Paprika and/or cayenne are, I’m informed, absolutely forbidden although I have seen a similar recipe from elsewhere that includes both paprika and chopped mint.

 500g minced beef